 I hope that you get whatever it is you seek.
-If you have not already, start your journey today.
+If you haven’t already, start your journey today.

-There was a time when I felt that I would never be happy, and these strategies helped me tremendously.
-Thank you for letting me share them with you.
+There was a time when I felt that I would never be happy, and this strategy to achieve my goals helped me tremendously.